crpietschmann/portfolio/_posts/2010-03-13-software-basics-what-are-databases-and-data-access-layers-and-how-do-they-relate-to-web-services.markdown

 ---
 <!-- more -->

-In my own personal discussions with other developers and computer users I've seen a fair amount of confusion as to what a <em>database</em> is.
+In my own personal discussions with other developers and computer users I've seen a fair amount of confusion as to what a *database* is.
 Since the purpose of almost all applications is to Create/Read/Update/Delete data, they need to connect to a database, since data persistence storage need to be provided for the application to function as intended.
 If you want to stick to the simplest definition below, then a file cabinet is technically a database, but now that we're in the information age we don't really think of file cabinets as such since we can't search them very easily without physically looking at every folder or file it contains.
 Also, the my point in writing this article is to point out what databases are as they relate to software, so I'll keep things below within the digital sense.

 Below I will describe what Databases, Software Database Server and Data Access Layers are.
 Also, I will define how a Web Service is really both a Data Access Layer or a Database.
 <h3>What is a Database?</h3>

 I would refer to the definition that Wikipedia gives as the simplest, most basic definition:

-<em>"A database is a collection of data..."</em> from <a rel="nofollow" href="http://en.wikipedia.org/wiki/Database">Wikipedia</a>
+*"A database is a collection of data..."* from <a rel="nofollow" href="http://en.wikipedia.org/wiki/Database">Wikipedia</a>

 And, to be a little more specific you can also look at the definition from Wiktionary:

-<em>"1.
-A collection of (usually) organized information in a regular structure, usually but not necessarily in a machine-readable format accessible by a computer.</em>
+*"1.
+A collection of (usually) organized information in a regular structure, usually but not necessarily in a machine-readable format accessible by a computer.*

-<em>2.A software program for storing, retrieving and manipulating a database"</em> from <a rel="nofollow" href="http://en.wiktionary.org/wiki/database">Wiktionary</a>
+*2.A software program for storing, retrieving and manipulating a database"* from <a rel="nofollow" href="http://en.wiktionary.org/wiki/database">Wiktionary</a>
 <h3>Most Commonly Used Databases</h3>

 All software databases boil down to file stored on a hard drive or some other persistent storage, but for all practical purposes of developing software there are really 2 basic types of databases: